oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 Install MySQL
 ^^^^^^^^^^^^^

-As you need to install MySQL 5.7 to replace the default MariaDB replica in CentoOS, get the MySQL 5.7 package from the MySQL official repository:
+As you need to install MySQL 8.0 to replace the default MariaDB replica in CentoOS, get the MySQL 8.0 package from the MySQL official repository:

 .. code-block:: bash

    wget https://dev.mysql.com/get/mysql80-community-release-el7-1.noarch.rpm && rpm -ivh mysql80-community-release-el7-1.noarch.rpm
-   yum-config-manager --disable mysql80-community
-   yum-config-manager --enable mysql57-community

-Next, install MySQL 5.7 using the following command:
+Next, install MySQL 8.0 using the following command:

 .. code-block:: bash